mike.rustici | 6 Jan 2009 | Permalink

 The complications of the sequencing and navigation specification have mostly driven the future evolution of SCORM.
 Third Edition is largely a set of improvements to the sequencing specification to remove ambiguities and tighten the specification for greater interoperability.
 The big change in Third Edition was the addition of user interface requirements for LMSs.
 Previously, it was completely up to the LMS to determine the appropriate user interface.
 In Third Edition, new language was added that requires the LMS to provide certain user interface elements to enable sequencing and navigation to function consistently across systems.

-Recommendation: SCORM 2004 3rd Edition, like 2nd Edition, has significant adoption and vendors should strive to support it.
+Recommendation: SCORM 2004 3rd Edition has significant adoption, and vendors should strive to support it.
 Of all SCORM 2004 editions, the 3rd edition is the most widely used.

 March 2009